willfurnass/sheffield_hpc/stanage/software/apps/pytorch.rst

    module load Anaconda3/2022.10

    # (Only needed if we're using GPU) Load a cuDNN module
-   # (which in this case implicitly loads CUDA 11.1.1)
+   # (which in this case implicitly loads CUDA 12.0.0)
-   module load cuDNN/8.0.4.30-CUDA-11.1.1
+   module load cuDNN/8.8.0.121-CUDA-12.0.0

    # Create an conda virtual environment called 'pytorch'
-   conda create -n pytorch python=3.6
+   conda create -n pytorch python=3.10

    # Activate the 'pytorch' environment
    source activate pytorch

-   # Install PyTorch
+   # Install the latest stable PyTorch release if you only want to run PyTorch using A100 GPUs
+   python -m pip install torch torchvision
+   # Or use a nightly PyTorch build instead if you want to be able to use H100 GPUs also / as well.
-   pip install torch torchvision
+   # python -m pip install --pre torch torchvision --index-url https://download.pytorch.org/whl/nightly/cu118

 **Every Session Afterwards and in Your Job Scripts**